barathit/SecretXP--Interview-Secret-WebApp/README.md

 This full-stack web application is built using Node.js, Express.js, EJS, MongoDB, Bootstrap, and Bcrypt!

 🔹 About the App:
-SecretXP is a platform where college students can anonymously share their funny, memorable, and embarrassing moments without revealing their identity.
-It's a space for open expression, nostalgia, and fun!
+SecretXP is a platform where individuals can anonymously share their interview experiences, challenges, and insights without revealing their identity.
+It serves as a valuable resource for job seekers, helping them prepare for interviews by learning from real experiences shared by others. 🚀✨

 🔹 Tech Stack: